ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/nceas/update2.md

 - workflow of creating R package (documentation, license, github, function ) through the say_aloha (insert link)
 -
 - each of us created a demo pckge
+- incorporate what we learned in past weeks (github workflow, tidyverse, metajam)  putting them together
 - analyzed couple datasets from sites we are intested in
 - vignettes
 - presented to the rest of the team during weekly meetings
 - can be found here (insert five links)

-Visualizations (all produced using ggplot from the tidyverse package)
+Examples of Visualizations in our pckages (all produced using ggplot from the tidyverse package)

 a plot of xxx vs xxx created by Sophia
 (insert image)